mmtk/mmtk-core/docs/userguide/src/portingguide/topics/weakref.md

 ```

 Keep in mind that **tracer_context implements the `Clone` trait**.
 As introduced in the *When to
-run finalizers* section, the VM binding can use work packets to parallelise finalizer processing.
+run finalizers* section, the VM binding can use work packets to parallelize finalizer processing.
 If finalizable objects can be resurrected, the VM binding can clone the `trace_context` and give
 each work packet a clone of `tracer_context`.